Alas ng Bayan

 Project Timeline

-• November 24- January 17, 2026 – Alas ng Bayan 2.0 is exhibited at the PUP Sta.
-Mesa Campus in partnership with the PUP Department of History, running until January 17, 2026.
+• November 24, 2025 – January 17, 2026 Alas ng Bayan 2.0 is exhibited at the PUP Sta.
+Mesa Campus in partnership with the PUP Department of History, and ran until January 17, 2026.
+PUP also hosted the first Alas ng Bayan exhibit in 2019.

-• October 16, 2025 – Launch of Alas ng Bayan 2.0 – Revealing the Superpowered at the Tandang Sora Museum, in partnership with the Quezon City Department of Tourism.
-This second iteration reimagines the heroines through the visual language of komiks, manga, and manhwa, connecting their struggles to contemporary audiences.
+• October 16, 2025 – Launch of Alas ng Bayan 2.0 – Revealing the Superpowered at the Tandang Sora Women’s Museum (TSWM), in partnership with the Quezon City Department of Tourism.
+The second iteration reimagines the heroines through the visual language of komiks, manga, and manhwa, connecting their struggles to contemporary audiences.
+TSWM is operated and maintained by the QC government.

-• November 23, 2019- One‑day opening launch at the Constantino Foundation’s Linangan Gallery, after which the paintings travel to participating universities and institutions.
+• November 23, 2019 – launch at the Constantino Foundation’s Linangan Gallery, after which the paintings went on display in participating institutions.

-• November 2019 – March 2020 – The project is first launched during Heroes Month (November 2019) and concludes on the last day of March 2020, aligning with the month that celebrates International Women’s Day (March 8).
+• November 2019 – March 2020 – The project was first launched during Heroes Month (November 2019) and was scheduled to conclude in the period March 10-21, 2020, aligning with the month that celebrates International Women’s Day (March 8), to be hosted by the UP Manila Museum of A History of Ideas.
+But lockdowns due to the pandemic meant the last leg could not proceed.

 Current Partners